LogicPenguins/BeginnerPython/README.md

 The [zipproj](https://github.com/Xmexy/beginnerprojects/tree/main/zipproj) is a folder that contains a collection of 4 different variations of a main goal, which was to turn contents of a parent folder and all of it's sub-folders and files into a compressed ZIP file.
 Each project inside the zipproj folder serves it's own purpose.

-## Excel Mini Projects
+## Excel Projects

-The [Excel_Mini_Projs](https://github.com/Xmexy/python-beginner-projects/tree/main/Excel_Mini_Projs) is a collection of projects based around the openpyxl module, using OpenOffice as my harbor for Excel SpreadSheets.
+The [Excel_Projs](https://github.com/Xmexy/python-beginner-projects/tree/main/Excel_Mini_Projs) is a collection of projects based around the openpyxl module, using OpenOffice as my harbor for Excel SpreadSheets.